 How Moreno Valley USD added capacity to help teachers rethink differentiated instruction

 Ellevation is proud to play a role in serving school districts as they help their English Learners achieve their highest aspirations.
 We are also delighted to showcase the gains schools are making with the help of our tools, including Ellevation Strategies.
-As part of our Success Stories series, enjoy this piece about how Moreno Valley Unified School District in California is using Ellevation as an integrated solution for EL performance and growth – from its compliance process, to its quality of instruction, and most importantly, for its students.
+As part of our Success Stories series, enjoy this piece about how Moreno Valley Unified School District in California is using Ellevation as an integrated solution for EL performance and growth.

-When Lilia Villa, Director of the EL Program, and Martha Cepeda- Medina, Coordinator, at Moreno Valley Unified School District (MVUSD) were first introduced to Ellevation they knew it would be a game-changer.
-With almost 35,000 students, 20% of which are English Learners, effectively differentiating instruction to meet individual student English language proficiency needs is no easy feat.
+When Lilia Villa, Director of the EL Program, and Martha Cepeda-Medina, Coordinator, at Moreno Valley Unified School District (MVUSD) were first introduced to Ellevation, they knew it would be a game-changer.
+With almost 35,000 students, 20% of whom are English Learners, effectively differentiating instruction for linguistically diverse learners is no small feat.
+Ellevation offers a suite of tools that make it easier.

 After successfully saving the EL team a significant amount of time, Lilia and Martha reallocated the team’s effort toward instruction and invested in technology to help reach every teacher with English Learners.
 Enter Ellevation Strategies.

-As in the case with most districts, there were several other initiatives already taking place in MVUSD.
+Ellevation Strategies provides research-based best practices, strategies and activities to help classroom teachers of any grade or subject area provide the language development support their students need.
+While Lilia was convinced this was the direction they needed to go, they needed to be mindful of the other initiatives already taking place in MVUSD competing for attention.
 For one, teachers were just trained on using Ellevation for reclassification.
 Simultaneously, MVUSD was actively transitioning from the California English Language Development Test (CELDT) to its successor, the English Language Proficiency Assessments for California (ELPAC).
 Even more, the district recently started implementing new EL and ELA curriculums.
 There was some understandable fear that introducing yet another new offering might overburden teachers and make them resent rather than rejoice over Ellevation.

-Not surprisingly, Lilia and the rest of the MVUSD EL team remained committed to ensuring that all children can achieve their highest aspirations.
+In spite of these constraints, Lilia and the rest of the MVUSD EL team remained committed to expanding their use of Ellevation so that the important data they were capturing on students could inform instruction in the classroom.
 Their decision to introduce Ellevation Strategies was the natural next step to advance the district’s current focus on supporting EL students.

 She explains, “It’s never going to be the right time.
 We just have to do it because it’s the right thing for our kids.”